DraftKings Pick6 promo code: Play $5, Get $50 in bonus picks for NFL, college football, MLB and more

-DraftKings Pick6 promo code: Play $5, get $50 in bonus picks for NFL predictions on Wednesday, October 8
+DraftKings Pick6 promo code: Play $5, get $50 in bonus picks for Eagles vs. Giants on Thursday, October 9

 DraftKings Pick6 offers new players $50 in Pick6 bonus picks after an initial $5 entry, with no promo code required

-There's no shortage of action on Wednesday with MLB playoff games, the WNBA Finals and NHL season rolling.
-Thus, the latest DraftKings Pick6 promo code comes at the opportune time.
-Those sports are not all that's available on the best DFS apps, like Pick6, as you could also make NFL player props on Thursday Night Football between the Eagles and Giants, or the college football games taking place.
+Philadelphia sports fans will have their attention divided on Thursday with the Phillies fighting for their MLB playoff lives versus the Dodgers and the Eagles visiting the Giants on Thursday Night Football.
+This confluence of sporting events makes it an ideal time to target the latest DraftKings Pick6 promo code regardless if you're from Philly or not.
+The best DFS apps, like Pick6, allow you to wager on both sports, whether it be NFL player props or MLB playoff predictions.
 The Pick6 promotion gives new users $50 in bonus picks after a $5 bet.
 Click here to get the latest DraftKings Pick6 promo code for new users:

 Here are the steps to follow in order to sign up and claim the Pick6 promo.